clawpack/pyclaw/doc/petclaw/started.rst

     * `PETSc <http://www.mcs.anl.gov/petsc/petsc-as/>`_  a toolkit for
       parallel scientific computing.
 Installation instructions can be found at `<http://www.mcs.anl.gov/petsc/petsc-as/documentation/installation.html>`_.
       The current recommended version is 3.1.
+We also support PETSc-dev which will be released soon as PETSc 3.2.

     * `petsc4py <http://code.google.com/p/petsc4py/>`_: Python bindings for PETSc.
       The current recommended version is 1.1.2.